bymayo/craft-batch-asset-indexer/README.md

 ## Useage

+- Backup your database before attempting to import any large amounts of assets (`Settings -> Backup Database`)
 - Click `Batch Asset Indexer` in the Craft CMS sidebar.
 - Choose `Batch Index` on the asset source you want to index.